 - Some of the early design alternatives for the DXG development program of the 1970s show a Mark 71 on the bow.
 After the Mark 71 was cancelled in 1978, all new design alternatives for what ultimately became the Ticonderoga CG-47 class showed a 5"/54 (12.7 cm) Mark 45 in the bow position.
 Like the Spruance class from which it was developed, the stern position for the Ticonderoga class was always planned for the Mark 45.

-- When Long Beach (CGN-9) was being considered for conversion to an Aegis cruiser during the 1970s, at least one proposal shows her with Mark 71 mountings on the bow and stern.
+- When Long Beach (CGN-9) was being considered for conversion to an Aegis or Strike cruiser (CGSN) during the 1970s, it was proposed to equip her with a Mark 71 mounting on the bow.

-- Plans for the canceled Strike Cruiser (CSGN) show one Mark 71 on the bow.
+- Plans for the cancelled Strike Cruiser (CSGN) show one Mark 71 on the bow.

 - A study performed in 1991 by Gibbs and Cox showed that it was technically feasible to install a Mark 71 on a DDG-51 Flight I variant; however, the installation had some serious drawbacks.
 The height of the required barbette caused the mount to restrict the view of the bow from the bridge.
 This was considered to pose a safety issue when maneuvering the ship in congested waters.
 In addition, the height of the mount would have imposed severe restrictions on the use of the forward VERTREP station.
 This plus the cost and the small magazine size - 204 8-inch (20.3 cm) projectiles vs. 600 5-inch (12.7 cm) projectiles - caused the installation to be deemed undesirable.